Women’s Health Physical Therapy Residency

 - Program Length: 12 Months, starting in early June each year.

-- Location: The program is split between two locations.
+- Location: The program is split between three locations.

 - Salary: Residents will receive a salary as an employee of Baylor Institute for Rehabilitation – Outpatient Therapy that is equivalent to new graduate physical therapists.